AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to testing the input in the terminal in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/commit/48baaf4b5a212df450160a0ba9de9ec7bbeeb67a#diff-fb4dc7c0bd38dc2a980d90e370c3338a)

-This 'allow...' syntax enables to mimic the user input in that specific case because it is use on ':gets', however we can use it in many situation to fake the behavior of another class for example.
+Here, this 'allow...' syntax enables to mimic the user input in that specific case because it is use on ':gets', however we can use it in many situation to fake the behavior of another class.

 ---